 View the Department of Education's Equity in Athletics Data Analysis tool for current information.

-View NPC's s Title IX training for all staff, faculty, and students.
+View NPC's Title IX training for all staff, faculty, and students.

-Reports published by the Office of Institutional Research are for informational purposes only.
+Reports published by the Office of Institutional Research and Reporting are for informational purposes only.

 Due to the Family Educational Rights and Privacy Act (FERPA) and state regulations, all student personally identifiable information such as student ids, Social Security numbers, and names of students, will be omitted from all published reports.